-- (b) appoint such number of sum-committees at Provincial level, as it considers necessary to exercise such powers of the Commission as may be delegated to them, by the Commission, under this Act; - (c) intervene in any proceedings relating to the infringement or imminent infringement of fundamental rights, pending before any court, with the permission of such court; - (d) monitor the welfare of persons detained either by a judicial order or otherwise, by regular inspection of their places of detention, and to make such recommendations as may be necessary for improving their conditions of detention; - (e) take such steps as it may be directed to take by the Supreme Court, in respect of any matter referred to it by the Supreme Court; - (f) undertake research into, and promote awareness of, human rights, by conducting programs, seminars and workshops and to disseminate and distribute the results of such research; - (g) award in its absolute discretion to an aggrieved person or a person acting on behalf of an aggrieved person, such sum of money as is sufficient to meet the expenses that may have been reasonably incurred by him in making a complaint to the Commission under section 14. - (h) do all such other things as are necessary or conducive to the discharge of its functions.
+- (a) investigate, any infringement or imminent infringement of fundamental rights in accordance with the succeeding provisions of this Act; - (b) appoint such number of sum-committees at Provincial level, as it considers necessary to exercise such powers of the Commission as may be delegated to them, by the Commission, under this Act; - (c) intervene in any proceedings relating to the infringement or imminent infringement of fundamental rights, pending before any court, with the permission of such court; - (d) monitor the welfare of persons detained either by a judicial order or otherwise, by regular inspection of their places of detention, and to make such recommendations as may be necessary for improving their conditions of detention: - (e) take such steps as it may be directed to take by the Supreme Court, in respect of any matter referred to it by the Supreme Court; - (f) undertake research into, and promote awareness cf, human rights, by conducting programmes, seminars and workshops and to disseminate and distribute the results of such research; - (g) award in its absolute discretion to an aggrieved person or a person acting on behalf of an aggrieved person, such sum of money as is sufficient to meet the expenses that may have been reasonably incurred by him in making a complaint to the Commission under section 14. - (h) do all such other things as are necessary or conducive to the discharge of its functions.